sameerNajjar/computer-graphics-lab/README.md

 About the game:
  - the game is inspired by 2d falling sand and powder games.
- - the main feature of the game and the hardest chalnge is that unlike other falling sand and powder game the game is 3D not 2D
+ - the main feature of the game and the hardest challenge is that unlike other falling sand and powder game the game is 3D not 2D
  - the game contains 12 elements:
     - sand: